myDU-TheIsland/mydu_pve_mod/README.md

 [![image](https://github.com/user-attachments/assets/8d5a4b86-d3a2-4319-b715-9a5608dbb6bc)](https://www.youtube.com/watch?v=vlXTiFBxXbk)

+# Acknowledgments and Collaborators

+* Honjo - For providing the tools, the infrastructure, trust and freedom to develop the PVE mod.
+* TobiwanKenobi - For continuously testing and providing ideas and feedback on features developed for the PVE mod.
+  * Also for continuously pushing the on fixing the smallest details.
+* W1zard - For early on helping with the simulation algorithm when I was stuck
+* BearClaw - For the prompt help and support provided on the Dual Universe channel
+* NovaQuark - For making the game moddable and providing the means for us to mod it :D

 # Advantages of Running the mod on a separate container

 * No need to restart the server, just the mod container